Table of Contents_

 What We Didn’t

-B&W’s headphone makeup isn’t a far cry from other well-regarded audio manufacturers, but it’s implementation is what sets it apart.
-The styling of the P7 Wireless gushes with a classic headphone vibe and exudes an aura of dominance thanks to its high quality black leather which invokes seriousness in practice, but also makes for a luxurious wearable.
+B&W’s headphone makeup isn’t a far cry from other well-regarded audio manufacturers, like Beats Studio3 wireless noise-cancelling headphones, but its implementation is what sets it apart.
+The styling of the P7 Wireless gushes with a classic headphone vibe and exudes an aura of dominance thanks to its high-quality black leather which invokes seriousness in practice, but also makes for a luxurious wearable.
 And the premium facade is aided by the eye-catching, shiny metal accents throughout.

 One of the most interesting design elements is how the ear cups connect to the headband.
 Two thin metal rails curve around each other and meet on one side of the ear cup.
 At first glance, this doesn’t appear to be the most structurally practical design, but the in-hand feel assures you that it’s sturdy.